Beach Day Essentials: Sustainable Beach Towels, SPF, and More

 Visiting the warm beach is one of my favorite vacations, even living in California.
 Northern California is actually quite cold for several months of the year, so sometimes I visit Southern California where it tends to be warm year round.
 When this happens, there are only 3 things on my MUST list:

-• See Friends
+- See Friends

-• Eat Tacos
+- Eat Tacos

-• Go to beach
+- Go to Beach

 I’m a simple lady.
 But, it got me thinking…. what does an eco-friendly/zero waste gal pack in her beach bag?

-why you’ll love these beach accessories
+why you’ll love these beach packing list

-• These beach day essentials are cute, practical, and ethical!
+- These beach day essentials are cute, practical, and ethical!
 Win-win-win!

-• My product recommendations are built with sustainability in mind, so they’ll be long-lasting.
+- My product recommendations are built with sustainability in mind, so they’ll be long-lasting.

-• You’ll likely be able to fit all of these items into one beach bag.
+- You’ll likely be able to fit all of these items into one beach bag.

 beach necessities can be problematic